ayonsky/my-checkout/README.md

 In the project directory, you can run:

-### `yarn start`
+### `yarn run local`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\
-You will also see any lint errors in the console.
+The project has redux-logger active, so you will be able to debug every redux dispatched action in the dev-tools.

-NOTE: if you run both the application and the server, one of the url's port will change, take that in mind.
+NOTE: This script will run both the React frontend app, and the JSON Server, its a ready-to-use script to be able to checkout the project and start using the app with less boilerplate.
 ### `yarn test`

 Launches the test runner in the interactive watch mode.\